Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$: Approximation by complete minimal surfaces with FTC

 \section{Approximation by complete minimal surfaces with FTC}

-Roughly speaking, the aim of this section is to prove that any figure in $\r^3$ consisting of two complete minimal surfaces with FTC and non empty compact boundary (for instance, two compact minimal surfaces) and a Jordan arc connecting them, can be uniformly approximated by complete minimal surfaces of FTC without boundary.
+Roughly speaking, the aim of this section is to show that any finite collection of Jordan arcs and complete minimal surfaces with FTC and non-empty compact boundary (for instance, a finite collection of Jordan arcs and compact minimal surfaces), can be uniformly approximated by connected complete minimal surfaces of FTC.
 Furthermore, the conformal structure and the flux map of the approximate sequence can be prescribed.
+This the message of the Fundamental Approximation Theorem below (see Theorem \ref{th:parabo} for a more general result).